Whistleblower Protection Act Overview | Mann & Elias

 • Abuse of power

 An employee who has first-hand knowledge of such actions can bring it to the OSC.
-It is essential the information presented be verifiable; the OSC will not accept secondhand information and speculations.
+It is essential the information presented be verifiable.
+It will not accept secondhand information and speculations.
 One can also not make an anonymous disclosure to the OSC.
-You may, however, request that they keep your identity confidential, which by law they would be required to do.
+You may, however, request that they keep your identity confidential, which by law, they must do.

 For a retaliation claim to succeed, an employee needs to prove three things;